mgechev/blog.mgechev.com/_posts/2014-09-12-binary-tree-iterator-with-es6-generators.markdown

 }
 {% endhighlight %}

-Once we have defined given generator, we can instantiate it by simply invoking it like a function:
+Once we have defined given generator, we can instantiate it (more preciously we create an [iterator](http://en.wikipedia.org/wiki/Generator_(computer_programming)#Uses)) by simply invoking it like a function:

 {% highlight javascript %}
 var gen = generator();